THE NORWICH RIVER

 The ports at Morston and Blakeney are now almost exclusively used by canoes and sailing dinghies.
 The fishing trade has largely been replaced by leisure boating; these harbours are left high and dry by the low tide, but the regular alternation of sea and mud hardly matters at all to these dinghies.
 They are hauled out to spend most of their time ashore anyway.
 The regular service ferrying tourists out to Blakeney Point to see the seals makes up the boating service by slightly larger vessels.

 These harbours, and that at Brancaster too, were mostly used by dinghy sailors even sixty years ago, when I first visited them.
 The days when they were real fishing ports was well before my time; the days when grain and flour were shipped from Blakeney and Cley to Newcastle, to be replaced for the return voyage by coal from Gateshead on Tyne, was two centuries before that.
 At Cromer and Sheringham the number of commercial crab boats probably still exceeds the number of pleasure craft pulled up on the beach, because the necessary launching through the surf is far from easy.
 In most weathers it is a wet procedure, and requires old tractors to assist the beaching of the boats.
-In the days before tractors were available cast iron winches were used, and a few of these might still be seen in the 1970s, although they were no longer used.
+In the days before tractors were available cast iron winches were used to haul the boats out of the surf, and a few of these might still be seen in the 1970s, although they were no longer used.
 Years ago you could find one or two similarly beach-launched fishing boats at places like Winterton, Sea Palling or Mundesley, but now virtually only Weybourne is left with a fishing boat or two.